gutorres93/credit_risk_classification/README.md

 ## 4. Results

+In this [blog](https://gutorres93.github.io/udacity_p4/) you can find the steps and results of this project.

 ## 5. Licesing, authors, acknowledgments
 The author of this project is Gustavo Torres, economist from Universidad de los Andes, currently working as a Senior Data Scientist at Banco Davivienda.
 Must give credit to Kaggle for the data.
 You can find the the data and other descriptive information at this site.